Kiesen/socat/README.md

 python socat.py analyze -p /path/to/social_media_entries text -m KM -lang de
 ```

-The `-p` path option is required and needs to be an directory containing valid social media entries.
+The `-p` path option is required and needs to be a directory containing valid social media entries.
 There are more optional arguments like `-m` which can be used to actually run the topic detection process only with a specific methode, like k-means.
 Also you can prefilter the entries by a language `-lang de`.
 You can find a list of all supported langauges here: [langdetect](https://pypi.org/project/langdetect/).
 The results of the topic detection process getting printed to the stdout.
 Also you can overwrite the default configs of the different steps and methods.
 Just have a look inside the `src/analyze/config.py`.

 ## Running the tests